petewinn/OCI-Free-Tier/PersonalCloudService.md

 *note '1' in this instance means the place inthe list of truste domains so to add another domain - just increment this to '2'*

+(Incidentally if you setup an SSH tunnel mapping port 80 to 80 - you'll already be able to log into your nextcloud!
+Bonus points for doing this now.)

 ## The IP Tables issue

 This had me tripped up for a while.
 It appears that out of the box the Oracle Cloud Ubuntu image is configured to block access to ports 80 / 443 in the ip tables config.
 [This slack overflow was the only reference](https://stackoverflow.com/questions/54794217/opening-port-80-on-oracle-cloud-infrastructure-compute-node) I found for this!

-Long story short we want to overtide the defaults (if you know more than I do, you may want to do this differently).
+Long story short we want to override the defaults, however, you'll need to make sure you understand the risks with this.

 ```
 sudo iptables -P INPUT ACCEPT